ArduPilot/ardupilot_wiki/copter/source/docs/safety-multicopter.rst

       problem.
    #.
 A motor could be turning the wrong direction.
    #.
 Or a wrong direction prop could be installed.
    #.
-If it tries to rotate on it's axis or fly off in some direction.
+If it tries to rotate on its axis or fly off in some direction.
    #.
 The transmitter or RC setup in Mission Planner may be incorrect.
    #.
 A motor or ESC may not be performing properly.
    #.
 The wrong props may be on the wrong motors.